Sonoma County Continuum of Care Homeless Data

 Federal Reports for Sonoma County Continuum of Care

-Each year, the Sonoma County Continuum of Care submits two reports using Homeless Management Information Systems (HMIS) data to the United States’ Department of Housing and Urban Development (HUD).
+Each year, the Sonoma County Continuum of Care submits two reports, System Performance Measures (SPM) and Longitudinal Systs Analysis (LSA), using Homeless Management Information Systems (HMIS) data to the United States’ Department of Housing and Urban Development (HUD).

 System Performance Measures (SPM)